Jorge Domínguez (footballer)

-Jorge "Potro" Carlos Alberto Domínguez (born 7 March 1959) is an Argentinian former professional footballer who played as a striker.
+Jorge "Potro" Carlos Alberto Domínguez (7 March 1959 – 30 July 2023) was an Argentine professional footballer who played as a striker.

 Born in Buenos Aires, Domínguez started his career in 1978 with Boca Juniors where he played in one game against Unión de Santa Fe.
 He then joined Club de Gimnasia y Esgrima La Plata where he played until his return to Boca Juniors in 1983.

 In 1984, he moved to France where he played for Nice, Toulon, Nîmes and Tours.
 In 1991, he returned to Argentina to play for Mandiyú.
 His final club was Laferrere of the Argentine second division.

+Domínguez died on 30 July 2023, at the age of 64.